NeffIsBack/hacklu-2025/intro/INTRO.md

 The format of each NTDS.dit secret is `<RID>:<LM hash>:<NT hash>:<username>:::`.
 The RID is the user's unique relative identifier within the domain.
 The LM hash is a legacy hash format that is nowadays mostly unused and will default to the empty hash.
 The NT hash is the actual password hash and can be used in pass-the-hash attacks or to crack the password.
 In Active Directory, the NT hash is nearly equivalent to the actual password, as it can be used for most authentication methods.

 ### 7. Logging in as Domain Admin
-Now that we have the NT hash of the domain admin, we can use it to authenticate as this user.
+Now that we have the NT hash of the Domain Admin, we can use it to authenticate as this user.
 This can be done with either the NTLM (pass-the-hash) or Kerberos (pass-the-key) protocol.
 Let's use NetExec to authenticate via NTLM (default method):

 ```bash
 nxc smb <ip> -u 'Administrator' -H '<NT hash>'